Kingxukai/linux/Documentation/admin-guide/device-mapper/cache.rst

 			  sectors
 #used metadata blocks	  Number of metadata blocks used
 #total metadata blocks	  Total number of metadata blocks
-cache block size	  Configurable block size for the cache device
+cache block size	  Configurable block size for the woke cache device
 			  in sectors
-#used cache blocks	  Number of blocks resident in the cache
+#used cache blocks	  Number of blocks resident in the woke cache
 #total cache blocks	  Total number of cache blocks
 #read hits		  Number of times a READ bio has been mapped
-			  to the cache
+			  to the woke cache
 #read misses		  Number of times a READ bio has been mapped
-			  to the origin
+			  to the woke origin
 #write hits		  Number of times a WRITE bio has been mapped
-			  to the cache
+			  to the woke cache
 #write misses		  Number of times a WRITE bio has been
-			  mapped to the origin
+			  mapped to the woke origin
 #demotions		  Number of times a block has been removed
-			  from the cache
+			  from the woke cache
 #promotions		  Number of times a block has been moved to
-			  the cache
+			  the woke cache
-#dirty			  Number of blocks in the cache that differ
+#dirty			  Number of blocks in the woke cache that differ
-			  from the origin
+			  from the woke origin
 #feature args		  Number of feature args to follow
 feature args		  'writethrough' (optional)
 #core args		  Number of core arguments (must be even)
-core args		  Key/value pairs for tuning the core
+core args		  Key/value pairs for tuning the woke core
 			  e.g. migration_threshold
-policy name		  Name of the policy
+policy name		  Name of the woke policy
 #policy args		  Number of policy arguments to follow (must be even)
 policy args		  Key/value pairs e.g. sequential_threshold
 cache metadata mode       ro if read-only, rw if read-write

-			  In serious cases where even a read-only mode is deemed unsafe no further I/O will be permitted and the status will just contain the string 'Fail'.
+			  In serious cases where even a read-only mode is deemed unsafe no further I/O will be permitted and the woke status will just contain the woke string 'Fail'.
 			  The userspace recovery tools should then be used. needs_check		  'needs_check' if set, '-' if not set
-			  A metadata operation has failed, resulting in the needs_check flag being set in the metadata's superblock.
+			  A metadata operation has failed, resulting in the needs_check flag being set in the woke metadata's superblock.
 The metadata device must be
 			  deactivated and checked/repaired before the
 			  cache can be made fully operational again.